 5. Choose the Right Materials

-When adding a pergola, the building materials vary from inexpensive pressure-treated pine to high-end redwood and cedar.
+The building materials vary from inexpensive pressure-treated pine to high-end redwood and cedar when adding a pergola.
 Woods are naturally attractive, but aluminum and vinyl materials hold up much better in our Florida climate.
-We recommend Alumawood covers because it combines the good looks of wood with outstanding durability.
+We recommend Perma-Wood covers because it combines the good looks of wood with outstanding durability.

 6. Make It Special